WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 ### Research Interests
 <b>Deep Learning and Machine Learning</b>.

+<p style="color:red">I am open to interdisciplinary or any other types of collaborations, feel free to drop me an email!</p>

 I also work on sequential modeling for high-impact applications including: [natural language interface](https://wenlu-w.github.io/project/2021/01/01/NLIDB.html), <b>[GeoSpatial AI](https://wenlu-w.github.io/project/2021/06/01/spatial.html)</b>, and computational biology & chemistry.

 ### News
-- Recruting PhD student for Fall 2022.
+- Recruting PhD student for Spring 2023 (Remote advising is also welcome!).
 - [08/2022] Our project "Deep Learning-based Drug Discovery for COVID-19" is funded by AWS Cloud Credit for Research program.
 Thanks to AWS!
 - [04/2022] Our paper "Projection Image Synthesis using Adversarial Learning Based Spatial Transformer Network for Sparse Angle Sampling CT" is accepted by EMBC 2022.
 - [03/2022] Join IEEE BigData 2022 PC.